distbit0/distbit.xyz/_posts/2025-05-03-kpi-vs-asset-futarchy.md

 Before the organization makes its final decision based on the market prices, liquidity is needed for the Futarchy markets themselves.

 Asset Futarchy has a potential advantage here.
-By employing a novel DEX design, it can potentially leverage the existing liquidity found in the spot market for the underlying asset.
-This reduces the need for the organization to spend resources subsidizing liquidity specifically for the Futarchy markets.
+By employing a novel DEX design, it can leverage the existing liquidity found in the asset's spot market.
+This reduces the amount which the organization needs to spend subsidizing Futarchy market liquidity.

 KPI Futarchy cannot tap into existing spot markets because none exist for a custom KPI.
-It must build liquidity from scratch, likely requiring subsidies.
+It must build liquidity from scratch, hence requiring subsidies.

 #### Liquidity (Post-Decision)

 After the decision is made but before the final outcome resolves (e.g., the KPI is measured or the long-term price impact is clear), traders might still want to trade.

 In Asset Futarchy, the conditional tokens effectively become claims on the underlying spot asset once the decision is locked in.
 Traders can then use the asset's regular spot market liquidity to enter or exit positions.
-No separate liquidity subsidy is needed for this period (between decision and final resolution).
+No separate liquidity subsidy is needed for this period (between decision and proposal impact).
 This makes Asset Futarchy more attractive if information continues to emerge during this time, allowing traders to adjust positions without dedicated Futarchy market liquidity.

 In KPI Futarchy, there's no underlying spot market to fall back on.
-To allow traders to exit their positions *after* the decision but *before* the final KPI resolution date, the market creator must continue providing liquidity, likely through subsidies.
-Without this, traders' capital remains locked until the resolution date, which degrades the user experience.
+To allow traders to exit their positions *after* the decision but *before* the final KPI resolution date, the market creator must ensure the availability of liquidity, likely through subsidies.
+Without this, traders' capital remains locked until the resolution date, which degrades trader experience.

 #### Trader PnL Confounding